 Pupils should be taught to:

-For more information please contact the subject leader, Miss Screech, alternatively please look at your child's class page.
+For more information please contact the subject leader, Mrs Tennant, alternatively please look at your child's class page.